Writing Essentials: Good vs. Bad Choice

 Character -> plot -> plot -> character -> character and plot.

-When looked at this way it becomes clear how our starting point when constructing a scene is character.
+In both versions of this formula, our starting point when constructing a scene is character.

-This is because, from our understanding of our character’s Ego/Shadow/Self dynamic, we can build a scene where the plot is happening in response to our character journey.
+This is because, from our understanding of our character’s Ego/Shadow/Self dynamic, we can build a scene where the plot is happening in response to our character journey through their choice/action deciding the direction the plot will take.

-A simple way to determine what the consequence should be is to consider what the choice should be.
+As mentioned in the previous post, a simple way to determine what the consequence should be is to consider what the choice should be as it relates to where our character is at on their journey of self-discovery.

-Is this scene meant to bring our protagonist a step forward or is it meant to bring them two steps back?
-What would be most useful for where they’re at in their journey?
+Is the scene meant to bring our protagonist a step forward or is it meant to bring them two steps back?

 To help us determine what the answer to these questions should be we can consider the narrative tool of contrast.